open-compensation-token-license/license-token-website/wikisrc/nft-security.md

 ## Key Security Risks Associated with NFTs

 1. **Phishing Attacks:** Cybercriminals use phishing to harvest private keys and credentials, leading to unauthorized NFT transfers.
-2. **Smart Contract Vulnerabilities:** Flaws in smart contracts can be exploited to manipulate NFTs.
+2. **Smart Contract Vulnerabilities:** Flaws in [smart contracts](https://www.license-token.com/wiki/smart-contracts-on-blockchain) can be exploited to manipulate NFTs.
 3. **Marketplace Fraud:** Unscrupulous actors may sell counterfeit or misrepresented NFTs without creator consent.
 4. **Wallet Security:** Digital wallets are vulnerable to hacks, risking the loss of NFTs.
+Learn more about [NFT wallets](https://www.license-token.com/wiki/what-is-an-nft-wallet).
 5. **Blockchain Network Vulnerabilities:** Network attacks could compromise the integrity of NFT-hosting blockchains.
+Explore [blockchain security](https://www.license-token.com/wiki/blockchain-security) for more insights.

 ## Best Practices for Ensuring NFT Security